MicrosoftDocs/bot-docs/articles/bot-framework-design-patterns-knowledge-base.md

 ### Using Search to Guide a Conversation

-If your sole motivation for building a bot is to enable basic search engine functionality, then you may not need a bot at all.
+If your motivation for building a bot is to enable basic search engine functionality, then you may not need a bot at all.
 After all, why would users prefer a conversational interface when they can easily achieve their goal by using a typical search engine in a web browser?